-How Long Does It Take to Switch Payroll Providers?
+How Long Does It Take When Switching Payroll Providers?

 The advantages of an automated payroll platform like ease and convenience are well-known.
 But despite the benefits, you may find the costs too high to sustain.
 Or maybe your provider has made one too many mistakes.
 Or you may simply want more reporting than you currently get.
 Whatever the reason, if you’re not satisfied with your current provider, it may be time to make a change.